dhurlburtusa/shortcuts/mongodb/mongodb-cheat_sheet.md

 A record in MongoDB is a document, which is a data structure composed of field and value pairs.
 MongoDB documents are similar to JSON objects.
 The values of fields may include other documents, arrays, and arrays of documents.

 ## Collections

 MongoDB stores documents in collections.
 Collections are analogous to tables in relational databases.
 Unlike a table, however, a collection does not require its documents to have the same schema.

 In MongoDB, documents stored in a collection must have a unique `_id` field that acts as a primary key.

+## _id Field

+The `_id` field is the field MongoDB uses as the unique primary-key.
+MongoDB automatically creates an index on this field.
+MongoDB will also auto-insert an `_id` field of type `ObjectId` if one is not supplied during document insertion.

 ## Running MongoDB